digiltd/oh-rtd-test/Sense-Persistence.md

 For installation of this persistence package please follow the same steps as if you would [install a binding](Bindings).

-Additionally, place a persistence file called sense.persist in the {{{${openhab.home}/configuration/persistence}}} folder.
+Additionally, place a persistence file called sense.persist in the `${openhab.home}/configuration/persistence` folder.

 # Configuration

-This persistence service can be configured in the "Sen.Se Persistence Service" section in {{{openhab.cfg}}}.
+This persistence service can be configured in the "Sen.Se Persistence Service" section in `openhab.cfg`.
 You need to specify your Sen.Se API key as

 <code>sense:apikey=your_api_key</code>